Feb 1, 2011. For a simulation of

 adding 3 more bodies (satellites) to simulate.
 A random error will be introduced

-to estimate the time for a correct orbit’s calculation, and a possible error in
+to estimate correct orbit’s calculation time, and a possible error in

 a positioning.